Chloroquine

 PREGNANCY RISK

 • The use of chloroquine in pregnancy without an increase in the rate of birth defects has been reported in the literature.
-In a report of 169 infants exposed to in utero to 300 mg of chloroquine weekly throughout pregnancy did not result in increase teratogenicity.
-Chloroquine is the antimalarial prophylaxis considered probably safe in pregnancy and hydroxychloroquine is generally recommended for pregnant patients with an autoimmune disease.
+In a report of 169 infants exposed to in utero to 300 mg of chloroquine weekly throughout pregnancy did not result in increased teratogenicity.
+Chloroquine is the antimalarial prophylaxis considered probably safe in pregnancy, and hydroxychloroquine is generally recommended for pregnant patients with an autoimmune disease.

 • Embryonic deaths and ocular malformations in the offspring have been reported when pregnant rats received large doses of chloroquine.